SalahEddine00000/to-do-list-in-c/README.md

 - Maximum of **100 tasks** (`MAX_TASKS = 100`)
 - Maximum length of each task: **256 characters** (`MAX_TASK = 256`)

 ---

-## ✨ Future Improvements
-- Add support for editing a task text
-- Add search / filter functionality
-- Use JSON or SQLite instead of plain text

----

 ## 👨‍💻 Author
-Made with ❤️ in C.
+Made with slah eddine barri in C.